johnmays/ML_class_repo_hidden/written_assignments/HW4.md

 Names and github IDs (if your github ID is not your name or Case ID):

+James McHargue, John Mays, Zaichuan You

 18. Show that the set $C=$ \{ $x|Ax\geq b$ \}, $A \in R^{m\times n}$, $x \in R^n$, $b \in R^m$, is a convex set.
 Note that this describes the constraint set of a linear program.
 (10 points)

 Answer:

+_claimed by John_

 19. A function $f$ is said to have a global minimum at $x$ if for all $y$, $f(y) \geq f(x)$.
 It is said to have a local minimum at $x$ if there exists a neighborhood $H$ around $x$ so that for all $y$ in $H$, $f(y)\geq f(x)$.
 Show that, if $f$ is convex, every local minimum is a global minimum.
 [Hint: Prove by contradiction using Jensen’s inequality.]
 (10 points)